Leo Tolstoy

 4

-Goodwill is not good because of what it does—not because of its usefulness in achieving some specific goal—it is a good in itself; considered on its own, without any comparisons, it is much more valuable than anything that could ever be performed for someone’s benefit as its direct result, even for the benefit of all humankind.
-If, due to extraordinary misfortune or insufficient abilities, this will were wholly incapable of fulfilling its intentions, if it were unable to accomplish anything even after applying the greatest amount of effort, leaving only the goodwill (of course, not as a naked desire alone, but as an application of all possible means within our power), then even in this case such a will would still shine by itself as a precious diamond, as something that constitutes the greatest value in itself.
+Goodwill is not good because of what it does—not because of its usefulness in achieving some specific goal—it is a good in itself; considered on its own, without any comparisons, it is much more valuable than anything that could ever be performed for someone’s benefit as its direct result, even for the benefit of all of humankind.
+If, due to extraordinary misfortune or insufficient abilities, this will were wholly incapable of fulfilling its intentions, if it were unable to accomplish anything even after applying the greatest amount of effort, leaving only the good will (of course, not as a naked desire alone, but as an application of all possible means within our power), then even in this case such a will would still shine by itself as a precious gemstone, as something that constitutes the greatest value in itself.

 — After Kant